-Though the first annual National Day of Remembrance has now passed, you can still carry on the spiritual mission of this event by visiting a gravesite of aborted children or other memorial site to offer prayers of mourning for the victims of abortion.
-You can find the site nearest you here.
+Pro-lifers are also encouraged to carry on the spiritual mission of the Day of Remembrance througout the year by visiting a gravesite of aborted children or other memorial site to offer prayers of mourning for the victims of abortion.
+Find the site nearest you here.

 During your visit, you may wish to pray one of the following prayers prepared for the National Day of Remembrance: